-For thousands of years countless individuals have made a daily discipline of meditation.
+For thousands of years countless individuals from both the East and the West have made a daily discipline of meditation.
 For the most part their experiences have been communicated to others as what to do as opposed to what to expect.
 Not a whole lot of time is spent explaining the types of results that a daily discipline encounters.
 Instead there are explanations of just how to go about doing the deeds.
 How to take the seven point posture and breathe in ways conductive to the quieting of the mind are often the only real instructions given.
 The traditions have learned to trust that those who do the work will also come to the fruition.
 There is a great respect for the individual nature of the inner experiences of consciousness that are nurtured in meditation and which go beyond what can be put into words.
 Indeed, too many words describing the results can be a hindrance if they tempt us to force our meditative experiences into what we think they should be.
 However, in the West there are too few traditions of contemplation to encourage people to take up the actual doing of a daily practice.
 For some few people the carrot of enlightenment is sufficient to create the stick of self-discipline.
 For others, perhaps some description of results will be the enticement they need.
 My hope in sharing these thoughts through this blog is to persuade those readers who do not have a daily practice, or are unable to maintain it regularly, to give it a shot.
 Why not?
 See you on the inside.

 Relax.
 That is the key.